 “As a young person I believed, as I still do, that hard work, education, and sticking to a vision will eventually lead to success,” says Salman.
 “I am certainly proof that anything is possible, considering the challenges I have faced.”

 After settling in Euless with his young family, Salman continued to focus on his law practice and businesses, but he also became engaged in public service.
 In 2018, in a campaign that made national headlines, Salman became the first minority City Council Member in Euless history.
 “At the time, I could see a need for more diverse leadership, more openness to new people and ideas,” Salman recalls.
 “I was attracted to politics to be a new voice, but also to do whatever I could to give other people the same opportunities I had to succeed.”

 Having finished his tenure as Council Member for Euless, Salman Bhojani is now setting his sights on the Texas House.
-He plans to run as a Democrat in the 2022 cycle.
+Salman won the Democratic primary for HD-92 in a landslide, and is ready to take the fight to November.
 “The more I can do to inspire others to overcome challenges and achieve their dreams, the better, I think,” says Salman.
 “We need leadership in Austin that isn’t afraid of the present and the future, that doesn’t run from the rich diversity that is increasingly defining our state.
 When we give opportunities to every Texan, our state is stronger and our future is more secure.”